STMicroelectronics/x-cube-blemgr/Projects/NUCLEO-L476RG/Applications/SensorDataTransmit/README.md

  - then you can use a standard ST-Link V2-1 with 5 jumper wires female-female together with STSW-BNRGFLASHER software tool (currently available only for Windows PC) in order to update the firmware of the BLE module of X-NUCLEO-BNRG2A1.

 Read user manual for more details.

+### <b>Required IDE settings</b>

+For Keil IDE:

+ - set the "Micro LIB" option from within the "Project/Option for Target" menu (Target tab).
+ - set the "Misc Controls" option with the "-Wno-format" string, from within the "Project/Option for Target" menu (C/C++ (AC6) tab).

 ### <b>Keywords</b>

 BLE, BLE_Manager, BlueNRG-2, SPI, UART